Gnagano/dwave_leap_vagrant/README.md

 　For the detail, please read [Configuring a D-Wave System as a Solver](https://docs.ocean.dwavesys.com/en/latest/overview/dwavesys.html#dwavesys)

+## 4. Edit account.py and config.py

-## 4. Rename the file dwave_sample/config/account.py.default as dwave/sample/config/account.py.Then edit the constant `LEAP_API_TOKEN` like below.
+Rename the file dwave_sample/config/account.py.default as dwave/sample/config/account.py.Then edit the constant `LEAP_API_TOKEN` like below.

   ```
   LEAP_API_TOKEN='YOUR_API TOKEN'
   ```

 Additioinally, rename the file dwave_sample/config/config.py.default to dwave_sample/config/config.py.<br>
 Then edit the constant `API_ENDPOINT` and `SOLVER_NAME` like below.

 SOLVER_NAME is the name you put when asked `Solver(can be left blank)` on `dwave config create`

   ```
   API_ENDPOINT='YOUR_API_ENDPOINT'